Course summary

 Entry requirements

-To be accepted onto the programme you must: Have (or expect to be awarded) an undergraduate degree of at least upper second class standard or an undergraduate degree at lower second class standard PLUS a postgraduate degree (such as an MA or MSc) or PGCE or appropriate professional qualification equivalent to a first degree Have a Grade C or above in GCSE English or certified equivalent (eg Level 2 Key or Functional Skills Literacy).
-Have a minimum of 12 months' full-time (or part-time equivalent) relevant voluntary or paid work experience (normally within the last two years), of which a minimum of 6 months' full-time experience must have been gained by the time of application and a further 6 months' full-time experience by the start of the degree.
+To be accepted onto the programme you must: Have (or expect to be awarded) an undergraduate degree of at least second-class honours standard Have a Grade C or above in GCSE English or certified equivalent.
+Have a minimum of six months full-time (or part-time equivalent) relevant voluntary or paid work experience (normally within the last two years), of which a minimum of three months full-time experience must have been gained by the time of application and a further three months full-time experience by the start of the degree.
 Please make sure you read the work experience guide on our website for more information about the experience that we accept.
 Have the understanding and personal, intellectual, and professional qualities to become a social worker and can demonstrate this through relevant social work experience.
-It is a requirement of entry onto the course that students possess an enhanced check by the Disclosure and Barring Service (DBS).
-Therefore, any offer of a place will be conditional on a satisfactory DBS enhanced disclosure, which students are required to pay for.
+Meet the Fitness to train requirements.
+This includes a satisfactory DBS Enhanced disclosure, which students are required to pay for.
 You should also be able to demonstrate that you can communicate clearly and accurately in spoken and written English.
 Where required, our Admissions Office will direct you to acceptable equivalency tests for those who do not meet the required grades or levels.
-If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 6.5 with a 6.5 in writing and no element lower than 6.0 to study this programme.
+If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 7.0 overall to study this programme.
 Please note that, due to the volume of applications we receive, applicants who do not meet the entry requirements will not be considered.

 Fees and funding